redhat-openstack/nfv-tempest-plugin/docs/tests.md

 - test_numamix_provider_network
   Test explanation:
   Numa tests are testing the proper allocation and reservation of the virtual cores within numa nodes of the compute hypervisor according to the provided flavor with numa config specs.
-  **Note** - Predefined flavor should be exists.
-Refer to the sample file.

   ```
   Test config: